Code-Institute-Submissions/milestoneproject-one/README.md

 * Code Institute Slack Channels: I also received lot of valuable information from it.
 * Fiona Apple project: I received inspiration for this project is from the project which is done by a code institute student Aleesang.
 The link is https://aleesang.github.io/milestone-project-one
 * My sister: The whole inspiration to select this band EXO for my milestone project comes from my sister Veena Venugopal, an undergraduate student in University of Texas Arlington, USA.
 She has helped me to understand more about the band and also their history and famous songs.
+* Bob Herold: I have got an overall idea of Readme file from his file.